garethjmsaunders/digital-code-style-guide/t4-names.md

 ### 2.4 Navigation objects

 Navigation objects will primarily sit in page layouts, but still make them descriptive with their names, as the names now show up in the navigation object tag.
+We use a BEM-like naming for navigation objects.

+BEM, meaning block, element, modifier, is a front-end methodology coined by developers working at Yandex.
+While BEM is a complete methodology, here we are only concerned with its naming convention.
+Further, the naming convention here only is BEM-like; the principles are exactly the same, but the actual syntax differs slightly.

+BEM splits components' classes into three groups:

+* Block: The sole root of the component.
+* Element: A component part of the block.
+* Modifier: A variant or extension of the block.

+An example:

 This is the template for related content:
  - page element - section this is for